 Using a Tripod might bee something to consider.
-Holding your breath and trying to keep still while trying to capture the stunning Northern Lights can be challenging.
+Holding your breath and trying to keep still while trying to capture the stunning can be challenging.
 You don’t want your photo to be blurry so the tripod is a way to minimize that problem.

 Using Your Phone

 These days most people just use the camera on their smartphone for all their photographic needs and there’s nothing that says you can’t capture some awesome Northern Light pictures on your phone.
 Just keep these basic tips in mind:

 - Keep your lens clean.
 Get rid of any smudges or condensation on your lens by wiping it with a micro-cloth.